Alloa The Coach House Theatre

 The Hay Loft Theatre opened in 1957, but in 1959 its present name was adopted.
 Since then it has been the Club’s permanent home, its unique 63-seat theatre providing audiences with an intimate theatrical experience where they have seen numerous performances, including many full-length plays, as well as modern writing, comedy, tragedy and satire.
 The Club has performed works by all the great playwrights, national and international, as well as its own members’ work.
 The theatre is also used by other groups for a range of cultural activities.

-The building was renovated with grants from the Heritage Lottery Fund and many other supporters.
+The building has been renovated with grants from the Heritage Lottery Fund and many other supporters.

 Guided tours, the chance to look at costumes and properties from the Club’s excellent and extensive collections and see a fascinating film about the story of the Club.